Katy600/table-planner/README.md

 I want to enter people into a system,
 So that I know who is present at dinner.

+As a dinner-part planner,
+I want an error message if the same name is entered more then once, So that there are no duplicates.

 As a dinner-party planner,
 I want guests to be assigned a number,
 So that they know where to sit on the table.